jared-richard-clarke/css-libraries/css-debuggers/README.md

 # CSS Debuggers
-A growing collection of CSS styles I use to debug my CSS.

-## Contents
-- `zaydek-debug.css` -> The CSS box model is transparent, often hiding things like collapsing margins.
-These styles make the boxes visible.
+Many aspects of CSS are transparent, often hiding things like collapsing margins or overflow.
+This library contains a collection of styles that make these elements visible.